mikeal/IPSQL/docs/sql-proofs.md

 ## Deterministic B-Trees

 For a complete description of the tree design you can read [this post](https://0fps.net/2020/12/19/peer-to-peer-ordered-search-indexes/) by Mikola Lysenko.
-TLDR; B-Trees tends to suffer from hystersis which makes them non-derministic and therefor rather problemtic in hash linked data structures.
+TLDR; B-Trees tends to suffer from hysteresis which makes them non-derministic and therefor rather problemtic in hash linked data structures.

 Our deterministic b-trees have a numbers of features that are important to keep in mind: